Every AFOQT Subtest Strategy You Need to Know

 Vocabulary Building Techniques

 Root Words, Prefixes, and Suffixes: Learning Latin and Greek roots unlocks thousands of words.
-For example, knowing that “bene” means good helps you understand benefactor, benevolent, and benediction.
-Study the most common roots systematically.
+Knowing that “bene” means good helps you understand benefactor, benevolent, and benediction.
+Study common roots systematically.

 Context Clues: Read challenging material daily.
 When encountering unfamiliar words, deduce meaning from context before looking up definitions.
-This trains your brain to work with unknown vocabulary—a skill useful on test day.
+This trains your brain for test day.

-Flashcard Systems: Use spaced repetition systems like Anki to learn vocabulary efficiently.
+Flashcard Systems: Use spaced repetition systems like Anki.
 Start with high-frequency AFOQT vocabulary lists and review daily.
-Even 15 minutes of flashcard study compounds significantly over weeks of preparation.
+Even 15 minutes compounds significantly over weeks.

 Word Families: When learning a new word, learn its relatives.
-If you learn “placate” (to calm or appease), also learn “placid” (calm), “implacable” (unable to be calmed), and “placebo” (something given to pacify).
+If you learn “placate” (to calm), also learn “placid” (calm), “implacable” (unable to be calmed), and “placebo” (something given to pacify).

 Test Day Strategy

 Don’t spend more than 10-12 seconds on any question.
-If you don’t know a word immediately, eliminate obviously wrong answers and make an educated guess.
-Return to difficult questions only if time permits at the end.
+If you don’t know a word immediately, eliminate obviously wrong answers and guess.
+Return to difficult questions only if time permits.

 Reading Comprehension: Efficient Information Processing

 This 38-minute subtest includes 25 questions based on reading passages.
-Unlike vocabulary, which tests isolated knowledge, reading comprehension measures your ability to understand, analyze, and draw conclusions from written material.
+Unlike vocabulary, reading comprehension measures your ability to understand, analyze, and draw conclusions from written material.

 Passage Types You’ll Encounter

-Passages cover diverse topics: science and technology, history, social sciences, humanities, and military-related subjects.
-You don’t need prior knowledge of these topics—everything you need is in the passage.
+Passages cover diverse topics: science and technology, history, social sciences, humanities, and military subjects.
+You don’t need prior knowledge—everything you need is in the passage.

 Reading Strategies

 Skim First: Before reading in detail, skim the passage to understand its main idea and structure.
-Note topic sentences of each paragraph.
-This creates a mental map for finding specific information later.
+Note topic sentences.
+This creates a mental map for finding information later.

 Question First: Some test-takers prefer reading questions before the passage.
-This approach helps you know what to look for, but beware of spending too much time on questions that test main ideas rather than details.
+This helps you know what to look for, but beware of spending too much time on main idea questions.

 Active Reading: Engage with the text mentally.
-Ask yourself: What is the author’s purpose?
+What is the author’s purpose?
 What is the main argument?
-What evidence supports this?
-Active reading improves comprehension and retention.
+Active reading improves comprehension.

 Answer from the Passage: Every correct answer is supported by passage content.
-Even for inference questions, the answer must be logically derived from stated information.
-Don’t bring outside knowledge into your answers.
+Even for inference questions, answers must be logically derived from stated information.

 Question Types